0xDiSk/NVMe-SSD-HDD-S.M.A.R.T-Monitoring/README.md

 @Zappie at https://lowendtalk.com/profile/Zappie| Pointing out and helping out with megaraid and serveraid hardware raid test.
 @Everyone| Everyone who tests the scripts and site.

+***❓ Why disk.lol domain maname and extension?***
+Well it was simple for us.
+The domain name is short.
+The domain name was relative cheap.
+The domain name has domain info privacy.

 ***❓ Does it works?***
 |🖴 Type of disk or raid|❓ Generate S.M.A.R.T data|❓ Send to api|❓ Temperature Chart|❓ Hidden Serial Number|❓ Serial Number sent over api